Network of Jean-Paul-L’Allier Libraries

-The overall objective of the project is to focus on conveying the legacy of Jean-Paul L’Allier, creator and founder of the Organization of World Heritage Cities (OWHC), to future generations.
+The overall objective of the project is to focus on conveying the legacy of Jean-Paul L’Allier, founder of the Organization of World Heritage Cities (OWHC), to future generations.

-In the city of Oaxaca (Mexico), in a modest school located in the Historic Center, a group of students from 14 to 17 years old participated, as part of their academic education, in the OWHC twinning program Youth on the Trail of World Heritage.
+During the 2015-2016 schoolyear in the city of Oaxaca (Mexico), in a modest school located in the Historic Center, a group of students from 14 to 17 years old participated, as part of their academic education, in the OWHC twinning program Youth on the Trail of World Heritage.
 Through this program, they discovered the heritage value of their city and of a twin city, in this case Cordoba (Spain).
-That way, they learned the importance of the activities and projects developed by the Organization, like the International Video Production Competition “My City, Our World Heritage”, which the 14-17 year-old category of the 2015 edition was won by a young man from Oaxaca.
+That way, they learned the importance of the activities and projects developed by the Organization, like the International Video Production Competition, which the 14-17 year-old category of the 2015 edition was won by a young man from Oaxaca.

-What struck participants the most in the Youth on the Trail of World Heritage program was the life and work of Jean-Paul L’Allier and, unfortunately, the news of his recent death.
+What struck participants the most in the Youth on the Trail of World Heritage program was the life and work of Jean-Paul L’Allier and, unfortunately, the news of his death in 2016, during their exchange.

-The latter fact was what inspired the group to name Jean-Paul L’Allier an initiative begun by Gerardo José Corres Tenorio, manager of the office of the Vice President of the OWHC (during this period, the city of Oaxaca occupies a vice presidency of the Board of Directors of the Organization, along with the cities of Quebec (Canada), Vienna (Austria), Sintra and Angra do Heroismo (Portugal), Lyon (France), Brussels (Belgium) and Valparaiso (Chile).
+The latter fact was what inspired the group to name Jean-Paul L’Allier an initiative begun by Gerardo José Corres Tenorio, manager at the time of the office of the Vice President of the OWHC (during this period, the city of Oaxaca was occupying a vice presidency of the Board of Directors of the Organization).
 Mr. Corres has had the opportunity to cooperate actively with the OWHC since 1999.
 Among the many activities, he has attended most of the World Congresses and organized the World Congress in Oaxaca in 2013.
 He has participated in several meetings of the Board of Directors and events related to the conservation of cultural heritage.

 The initiative was realized through the contribution of Mr. Corres with countless documents, maps, brochures, photographs, etc. to the José María Murguía y Gallardi School where a space was created for consultation open to the youth of the institution.